-When you become a Permanent Resident through the Newfoundland and Labrador Provincial Nominee Program (NLPNP) or Atlantic Immigration Program (AIP), you and your family members are then eligible to access language training through the Association of New Canadians (ANC) or the Federation Francophone de Terre-Neuve-et-Labrador (COMPAS).
+When you are nominated through the Newfoundland and Labrador Provincial Nominee Program (NLPNP) or endorsed through the Atlantic Immigration Program (AIP), you and your family members are then eligible to access language training through the Association of New Canadians (ANC) or the Federation Francophone de Terre-Neuve-et-Labrador (COMPAS).

 How long does it take for applications to be processed?

-Once a NLPNP file is complete (you submitted all documents required for your application) and assigned to an immigration officer, we will strive to have the application processed and a decision on the file made within approximately 25 business days.
+Once a NLPNP file is complete (you submitted all documents required for your application) and assigned to an immigration officer, we will strive to have the application processed and a decision on the file made within approximately 25 business days for EESW and SW.
 For more information, please visit the service standard for NLPNP applications on our website.